Supply Chain Management and Working Capital Glossary

 Invoice Approval is the process of verifying and authorizing a supplier's invoice before payment, ensuring that the goods or services were actually received and the charges are correct.
 This payment authorization step serves as a critical control point that prevents incorrect payments and confirms that the company received what it paid for.
 In supply chain finance programs, invoice approval becomes even more important because it's the trigger that makes early payment options available to suppliers—meaning delays in approval can directly impact how quickly suppliers can access financing.

-• What is Liquidity Risk?
+Read more - What is Compliance Risk?

-• What is a Settlement Date?
+Read more - What is a Settlement Date?

 A Settlement Date is the specific date when the buyer in a supply chain finance program pays the full invoice amount to the funding provider, completing the financing cycle that began when the supplier received early payment.
 This payment settlement date typically aligns with the original invoice payment terms (such as Net 60 days from invoice approval) and represents the buyer's obligation to honor their commitment regardless of whether suppliers chose early payment options.
 Understanding settlement dates is essential for treasury and finance staff because these dates determine cash flow requirements and must be carefully managed within broader financial planning to ensure sufficient funds are available when payments come due.

-• What is SCF Utilization?
+Read more - What is SCF Utilization?

 SCF Utilization is a key performance metric that measures the percentage of eligible invoices that suppliers actually choose to finance through a supply chain finance program.
 This program usage rate serves as a critical indicator of program effectiveness, reflecting how well the financing options meet supplier needs and how successfully the program has been designed and implemented.
 Understanding SCF utilization is essential for program managers and finance teams because low utilization rates often signal opportunities for improvement in program design, supplier education, or operational processes that could unlock significant additional value for all participants.

-• What is a Funding Window?
+Read more - What is a Funding Window?

 A Funding Window is the specific timeframe during which suppliers can request early payment on their approved invoices through a supply chain finance program.
 This financing timeframe determines when early payment options become available (typically after invoice approval) and when they expire (usually some time before the original payment due date).
 Understanding funding windows is crucial for both suppliers and program administrators because the timing and duration of these payment windows directly impact how useful and attractive early payment programs are to suppliers who need flexible access to cash flow acceleration.

-• What is Buyer Creditworthiness?
+Read more - What is Buyer Creditworthiness?

 Buyer Creditworthiness refers to the financial strength and payment reliability of the purchasing organization in a supply chain finance arrangement, representing the primary factor that determines program availability, financing rates, and capacity limits.
 This credit assessment measures the buyer's ability to meet payment obligations reliably, as most supply chain finance programs depend on the buyer's commitment to pay the full invoice amount on the original due date.
 Understanding buyer creditworthiness is crucial for finance professionals because it directly impacts supplier access to financing, program pricing, and the overall viability of supply chain finance initiatives.

-• What is Working Capital?
+Read more - What is Working Capital?

 Working Capital, also known as net working capital, represents the difference between a company's current assets and current liabilities.
 This fundamental financial metric measures a business's operational liquidity and short-term financial health.
 Effective working capital management is essential for ensuring a company can meet its day-to-day operational expenses and short-term obligations while maintaining the flexibility to invest in growth opportunities.

-• What is a Funder in Supply Chain Finance?
+Read more - What is a Funder in Supply Chain Finance?

 A Funder in supply chain finance (SCF) is the financial institution or entity that provides the capital to facilitate early payments to suppliers in various trade finance programs.
 These third-party organizations—typically banks, specialized financial institutions, or fintechs—play a critical role in the SCF ecosystem by advancing payment to suppliers before the buyer's original payment due date, and subsequently collecting the full invoice amount from the buyer when payment is due.
 This intermediary position enables the funder to provide liquidity that strengthens supply chains while generating returns through fees or discount margins.

-• What is Invoice Approval?
+Read more - What is Invoice Approval?

 Invoice Approval is the formal business process by which a buyer verifies and authorizes payment for goods or services received from a supplier.
 This critical step confirms that the invoice is accurate, the goods or services have been properly delivered, and the purchase complies with organizational policies before payment authorization.
 In supply chain finance (SCF) programs, invoice approval serves as the gateway that enables suppliers to access early payment options, making it a fundamental component of modern working capital optimization strategies.

-• What is Supplier Onboarding?
+Read more - What is Supplier Onboarding?

 Supplier Onboarding is the systematic process of integrating new vendors into a company's procurement ecosystem, establishing the necessary documentation, compliance verification, and system connections required for effective business relationships.
 In supply chain finance (SCF) programs, supplier onboarding takes on additional significance as it includes enrolling suppliers in early payment platforms and ensuring they can effectively utilize financial tools to optimize their working capital.
 This comprehensive vendor onboarding process forms the foundation for successful long-term partnerships and enables access to strategic financing solutions.

-• What are Trade Payables?
+Read more - What are Trade Payables?

 Trade Payables represent the money a company owes to its suppliers for goods or services received in the ordinary course of business operations.
 These commercial payables form a critical component of working capital management and appear as current liabilities on the balance sheet, reflecting ongoing business relationships and operational credit arrangements.
 Understanding trade payables is essential for effective cash flow management, supplier relationship optimization, and strategic implementation of supply chain finance solutions that can enhance working capital while maintaining proper accounting treatment.